nyris/prometheus-grpc-bridge/README.md

 cargo run -- --serve 0.0.0.0:8080 --log json
 ```

+Note that logging of debug level and below is disabled in release builds.

 ## Protocol

 The gRPC protocol is kept simple and assumes the metrics can already